C. Michael Smith, Ph.D.

 The Elder Within

-This is often imaged as the mythic King or Queen Within, the crowning archetype of full nurturing and generative selfhood, drawing on the highest regulation of expressions of the Shaman Within, Lover Within and Warrior Within energies.
+This is the wise Elder, who in indigenous Amerindian cultures cares about the community, or humanity, about the younger generations, about the needs of Mother Earth.
+The Elder Within is the archetype of generatively, of caring your and guiding the younger generations, and teaching them how to live with respect for others, and in heart-open and earth-honoring ways.
+Mythologically, it has often imaged as the mythic Chief, or King or Queen Within, the crowning archetype of full nurturing and generative selfhood, drawing on the highest regulation of expressions of the Shaman Within, Lover Within and Warrior Within energies.
 In fairy tales and Tarot, the King and Queen symbolic our powers of inner sovereignty and self rule, so that we can enter creative and generative leadership in out outer world.
 This Royal Archetype when properly accessed and regulated is able to steward the creative and sacred energies, bless, inspire, encourage, and nurture and protect others, and call forth the best in them, for a higher principle or mission.
 It depends on the progressive development of the other three foundational archetypes.
 When the King or Queen Within is developed in its fullness in another purpose, you feel a powerful presence, sense their wholeness, their creative and centering energy, rightly ordered, right priorities, and able to see you in your value.
 The mature King or Queen is able to empower, bless, and admire others as well as oneself.
 Dis-identification from this archetype, combined with proper development and regulation is important to avoid shadow manifestations,—Without proper access and regulation of this foundational archetype, a person can become immobilized by grandiosity, lost in depression, act like a narcissistic tyrant, and bereft of a sense of meaning, and without the Shaman Within and Warrior within on line, is unable to invoke, maintain, or protect a sense of a right order, and connection with the creative springs of life (and of the individual’s psyche).